zalyoung/gitlab-handbook/content/handbook/engineering/infrastructure/team/foundations/_index.md

 ## Key Performance Indicators

-KPIs for the team are currently under development in https://gitlab.com/gitlab-com/gl-infra/production-engineering/-/issues/24928.
+KPIs for the team are under development in https://gitlab.com/gitlab-com/gl-infra/production-engineering/-/issues/24928.

-We also internally track team and internal customer satisfaction with regular surveys.

-### Internal survey results

-- Team Satisfaction - current status: green
-- Customer Satisfaction - current status: green (4.25/5.00)

-For more context, see the related [discussion issue](https://gitlab.com/gitlab-com/gl-infra/production-engineering/-/issues/19167).

 ## Team Members